Lanzhou-J/DinnerChoice/README.md

 ```

 ##### 3. Delete an existing entry
-* The app will ask the user to select which restaurant to delete from the list (by selecting their ID).
+* The app will ask the user to select which restaurant to delete from the list (by selecting their ID).<br>
 ```
 Which restaurant do you want to delete from the list?
 Please input the ID number:
 >
 ```
-* After deleting an existing entry, the app will calculate if the list count has decreased by 1, if yes, then output a message telling users that the entry has been successfully deleted:
+* After deleting an existing entry, the app will calculate if the list count has decreased by 1, if yes, then output a message telling users that the entry has been successfully deleted:<bt>
 ```
 > > > > > > > > > > > > > > > > > >
 The restaurant is successfully deleted!
 ```
 ##### 4. Update info
-* The app will interact with users by asking which restaurant do they want to edit:
+* The app will interact with users by asking which restaurant do they want to edit:<br>
 ```
 Which restaurant do you want to edit?
 Please input the ID number:
 > 2